bksubhuti/Tipitaka-Pali-Projector/README.md

 Python also has a web browser as well.
 If you have Python installed, then you can simply open a terminal in the downloaded root project directory and type the following command:  python -m SimpleHTTPServer

+if you are upgraded...
+{
+    python -m SimpleHTTPServer
+    becomes
+    python3.8 -m http.server
+}

 then you can go to the web address http://localhost:8080